Arghun-dev/Reusable-REACT-REACT-NATIVE-components-and-changable-styles/README.md

 # Reusable-REACT-REACT-NATIVE-components-and-changable-styles

-**You can't create Button component and all the other components which are exist in React Native**

 **For example I want to create a reusable and changable card component which i can use every where and i can overwrite the styling of that component**

 Card.js